-Manatee software specialized in vibroacoustic simulation of electrical machines under Maxwell forces has been initially developed by EOMYS to support its consulting activities on electric motor noise mitigation.
-Manatee has therefore been successfully applied to to predict or troubleshoot more than 150 electrical system noise issues in very different applications.
+Manatee e-NVH CAE collaborative platform has been initially developed by EOMYS to support its consulting activities aiming at troubleshooting and solving on electric machine noise problems.
+Manatee has therefore been successfully applied to predict and mitigate noise and vibration due to magnetic forces on more than 200 electrified systems.

 Manatee software is a specialized software solution and its use requires to be trained on e-NVH phenomena.
-Noise due to electromagnetic excitations is a complex multiphysic process, discrepancies between test and simulation can be easily observed if the comparison is not carried carefully.
-This article reviews some points that should be checked in case of a large discrepancies.
+Noise due to electromagnetic excitations is a complex multiphysic process, large discrepancies between test and simulation can be observed if the comparison is not carried with care.
+This article reviews some points that should be checked in case of discrepancies between test and simulation.

 Sound pressure versus sound power level

 Comparison between tests and simulations must be carried on comparable figures: Manatee acoustic noise level can be given as a sound power level (SWL), or as a sound pressure level (SPL).
 SPL measurements are easy to carry but can include significant uncertainties (e.g. background noise, reverberant field, directivity).
 Using SPL comparison requires more attention.
 If analytical SPL model is used, the room constant where NVH tests have been carried must be specified to include reverberation effects.